 The benefits of implementing a governance solution are manifold.

-Firstly, an archiver will help you achieve regulatory compliance and eDiscovery because it prevents endless data accumulation and allows you to customize retention periods and expunge data automatically once the defined retention periods expire.
+Firstly, an archiver will help you achieve regulatory compliance and speed up ediscovery because it prevents endless data accumulation and allows you to customize retention periods and expunge data automatically once the defined retention periods expire.
 Customizable user roles and permissions help you to restrict access and prevent information from being altered, tampered with or deleted.

 Secondly, you’ll be able to unite all your information, even legacy information, social media or mobile messages into a comprehensive, all-in-one repository.
 This means that you’ll never have to look any further if you need to locate or retrieve any corporate communications and you won’t need to invest any effort into deduplication, as it will be done automatically.